sambaraks652/sambaraks652/README.md

 - 🌍  I'm based in Nakuru, Kenya
 - ✉️  Contact me at: [sambaraks652@gmail.com](mailto:sambaraks652@gmail.com)
-- 🧠  Currently learning: ReactJS, NodeJS, MongoDB & Tailwind Css
+- 🧠  Currently learning: ReactJS, Django, MongoDB & Tailwind Css
 - 🤝  Open to collaborating on interesting, impactful projects
 - ⚡  I once fixed a “broken” script by deleting a semicolon.
 Felt like a surgeon with a scalpel.
 - ---